Preview: Gators Softball to Take On Stetson - ESPN 98.1 FM - 850 AM WRUF

 Skylar Wallace

-Arguably the best softball player in the nation, Wallace has been a big reason for the Gators’ success this season.
+Arguably the best softball player in the nation, Wallace has been a big reason for the Gators’ success.
 She finds herself in the top 5 for highest batting average at .484.
-And with her playing in the SEC, that just makes it that much more impressive.
-Just last week, Wallace was honored as the SEC player of the week.
+Wallace was honored as the SEC player of the week last week.

 Unmatched ✨